 Ten year old snapper were sampled from six different regions of South Australian marine waters, which differed considerably in their physical characteristics particularly with respect to annual temperature and salinity regimes, but possibly also with respect to ambient concentrations of strontium and barium.
 The otoliths from these fish were analysed by LA-ICPMS and the resulting elemental profiles were related to fish age.
 The profiles for individual fish were difficult to interpret in terms of fish movement.
-However, the regional age-related profiles based on averaging the data from all fish in each region differed significantly amongst regions with respect to the concentrations of 88 Sr and 138 Ba.
-However, these differences were not apparent for the first three increments, but related to the otolith region between the 4^{th} and 9^{th} annual increments.
-Such results are consistent with the fish from different regions having spent considerable periods of time throughout the ages of 4-9 years, in different water masses.
-These data are consistent with the division of the South Australian population of snapper into a number of regional sub-populations, but where division took a number of years to become established.
+However, the regional age-related profiles based on averaging the data from all fish in each region differed significantly amongst regions with respect to the concentrations of Sr and Ba.
+However, these differences were not apparent for the first three increments, but related to the otolith region between the 4th and 9th annual increments.
+Such results are consistent with the fish from different regions having spent considerable periods of time throughout the ages of 4 - 9 years, in different water masses.
+These data are consistent with the division took a number of years to become established.
 One possible explanation for the uniform nature of the otoliths throughout the first three years is that most fish had a common regional origin.

 The chemical structure of individual otoliths appears to not relate useful information on systematic migration behaviour.
-This is because the otoliths display a pattern of sinusoidal variation of both 88Sr and 138Ba that is most likely a reflection of the seasonal variation in physiology of the fish being manifested in the otoliths.
+This is because the otoliths display a pattern of sinusoidal variation of both Sr and Ba that is most likely a reflection of the seasonal variation in physiology of the fish being manifested in the otoliths.
 However, the chemical profiles of some otoliths suggest that the fish from which they were removed were resident for a number of years in water masses that had specific chemical characteristics.